Square root of a multivector of Clifford algebras in 3D: A game with signs: Square roots in 0 3 algebra

 Once the equations in~\eqref{solB0Cl03} are computed they can be substituted back into solutions of~\eqref{sysAS0Cl03},

-We have to choose the same signs in the same positions for $s_{1,2,3,4}$ and $S_{1,2,3,4}$ (four possibilities).
+In the obtained equations the same signs must be chosen in the same index positions in $s_{1,2,3,4}$ and $S_{1,2,3,4}$ (four possibilities).

-Thus, starting from pairs $(t_1,T_1)$ and $(t_2,T_2)$ in Eq.~\eqref{solB0Cl03} and then passing to \eqref{solA0Cl03}, and finally to formulas \eqref{v123Cl03}, \eqref{V123Cl03} and \eqref{mvA30} one obtains explicit real solutions which completely determine the square root of equation $\B=\A^2$ (with $\A=s+\bv+(S+\bV)I$) of the generic MV $\B$ of real $\cl{0}{3}$ algebra in radicals.
-It appears that only four\footnote{The condition $T\ge 0$ in \eqref{solA0Cl03} selects only one sign from \eqref{solB0Cl03}.} real solutions at most are possible in this algebra too, since other choices of signs in \eqref{solB0Cl03} and \eqref{solA0Cl03} yield negative expressions inside square roots.
-Now we consider the special case.
+Thus, starting from pairs $(t_1,T_1)$ and $(t_2,T_2)$ in Eq.~\eqref{solB0Cl03} and then going to \eqref{solA0Cl03}, and finally to formulas \eqref{v123Cl03}, \eqref{V123Cl03} and \eqref{mvA30} one obtains explicit real solutions that completely determine the square root of equation $\B=\A^2$ (with $\A=s+\bv+(S+\bV)I$) of the generic MV $\B$ of real $\cl{0}{3}$ algebra in radicals.
+It appears that, at most, only four real solutions\footnote{Because the condition $T\ge 0$ in \eqref{solA0Cl03} selects only single sign from \eqref{solB0Cl03}.} are possible in this algebra too, since other choices of signs in \eqref{solB0Cl03} and \eqref{solA0Cl03} yield negative expressions inside square roots.